 BBVA Online Savings Account review

-A hassle-free savings account with easy access, but watch out for low interest rates and high fees.
+A fee-free savings account, but watch out for low interest rates and extreme withdrawal limitations.

-Want to tuck some money away for safekeeping?
-A savings account is a practical way to efficiently meet your savings goals.
-The BBVA Online Savings Account offers the convenience of online access with support from tellers at local branches.
-However, the interest you’ll earn with this account is far from what you’ll find with most online high-yield accounts, but it’s a decent choice among more traditional savings options.
+The BBVA Online Savings account offers the convenience of online access with support from tellers at local branches.
+However, the interest you’ll earn with this account is far from what you’ll find with most online high-yield accounts, and you can only withdrawal funds for free four times every three months.

 Minimum deposit to open